-In summation, staff concludes that based on the totality of the policies and elements analyzed, the application is consistent with the Comprehensive Plan.
+In summation, staff concludes that the application is consistent with the Comprehensive Plan.

 - B. Consistency with Chapter 163, Florida Statutes. - 1.
 Section 163.3177(6)(a)8 provides, "[f]uture land use map amendments shall be based upon the following analyses: - a.
 An analysis of the availability of facilities and services. - b.
 An analysis of the suitability of the plan amendment for its proposed use considering the character of the undeveloped land, soils, topography, natural resources, and historic resources on site. - c.
 An analysis of the minimum amount of land needed to achieve the goals and requirements of this section."